dugudugu/chris-harms-web/README.md

 ## Future Features

-For future development of this webpage I would like to add/make following change:
+For future development of this webpage I would like to add/make the following changes:
 1. Add an How To section to the webpage
 2. Insert a Mega-Menu into the nav-bar for the recipes and the how to
 3. Change all the current recipes to recipes from the chef